-In January 2013, Ghassan al-Shehabi, who ran a Yarmouk-based publishing house that produced material about the Palestinian right of return and other humanitarian issues, was killed by a government sniper as he drove his wife and two young daughters, and a shipment of bread for Yarmouk families, back into the camp.
+In January 2013, Ghassan al-Shehabi, who ran a Yarmouk-based publishing house that produced material about the Palestinian right of return and other humanitarian issues, was as he drove his wife and two young daughters, and a shipment of bread for Yarmouk families, back into the camp.

 And in February 2015, activist Firas al-Naji - who was a close friend of Khateeb's and worked with the PLHR - was shot in the head inside his home.
 No one claimed responsibility for his death.